Essay · June 2026

 Waiting to be priced

-We began with a room, and we should end by admitting the room is not coming back.
-The market was somewhere you went — a pit, a floor, a terminal, an app — because the procedure it ran was expensive enough to concentrate in one place.
-Drive the cost of that procedure toward zero and it stops being a destination and becomes a medium.
-It does not open and close; it breathes.
 It is not a place you visit but a layer you live inside, mostly silent, transacting on your behalf in the background according to standing preferences you set once and revisit rarely: save me money; preserve my privacy; never sell my location; hedge my mortgage; insure my income; sell my flexibility when the price is high; pay for urgency only when it truly matters; refuse markets in the things that should not be for sale.

 The astonishing thing is not that these markets will exist.
-It is that, in the only sense that matters to the incentives, they already do — here now, in potential, trapped inside illiquidity, opacity, legal friction, and unpriced risk.
+It is that, in the only sense that matters to the incentives, they already do: here now, in potential, trapped inside illiquidity, opacity, legal friction, and unpriced risk.
 Every private company already has cash flows.
 Every small business already has local demand.
 Every creator already has uncertain earnings; every household a thousand risks; every city scarce space it allocates badly; every person a constant traffic of implicit trades among money, convenience, privacy, attention, and time.
 None of it is waiting to be invented.

 It is waiting to be priced.
 The natural scale of markets is the natural scale of measurable economic exposure, and that scale is not small.
 It is combinatorial.
 It is trillions and trillions.